ufs-community/ufs-srweather-app/docs/UsersGuide/source/ConfigWorkflow.rst

    Flag that determines whether a user-provided custom configuration file should be used for post-processing the model data.
 If this is set to "TRUE", then the workflow will use the custom post-processing (:term:`UPP`) configuration file specified in ``CUSTOM_POST_CONFIG_FP``.
 Otherwise, a default configuration file provided in the UPP repository will be used.

 ``CUSTOM_POST_CONFIG_FP``: (Default: "")
-   The full path to the custom post flat file, including filename, to be used for post-processing.
+   The full path to the custom flat file, including filename, to be used for post-processing.
 This is only used if ``CUSTOM_POST_CONFIG_FILE`` is set to "TRUE".

 Community Radiative Transfer Model (CRTM) Parameters
 =======================================================

 These variables set parameters associated with outputting satellite fields in the :term:`UPP` :term:`grib2` files using the Community Radiative Transfer Model (:term:`CRTM`). :numref:`Section %s <SatelliteProducts>` includes further instructions on how to do this.

-..
-   COMMENT: What actually happens here?
-Where are the satellite fields outputted to?
-When/why would this be used?
-What kind of satellites?

 ``USE_CRTM``: (Default: "FALSE")
    Flag that defines whether external :term:`CRTM` coefficient files have been staged by the user in order to output synthetic satellite products available within the :term:`UPP`.
 If this is set to "TRUE", then the workflow will check for these files in the directory ``CRTM_DIR``.
 Otherwise, it is assumed that no satellite fields are being requested in the UPP configuration.